-Regulatory uncertainty exists in the Canadian oil and gas sector as new climate-related regulations are announced and come into force.
+Regulatory uncertainty exists in the Canadian oil and gas sector as new or increasingly stringent climate-related regulations are announced and come into force.
 In Canada the regulation of energy and natural resources, including environmental impacts, are shared between the federal and provincial governments.
-The Provinces take responsibility for energy and natural resources within their boundaries and have bodies to govern these activities.
-Methane reduction regulations announced by the Government of Canada have recently been implemented.
+The Provinces take responsibility for energy and natural resources within their boundaries and have bodies to govern these activities and federal methane regulations are in force.
 The Provinces of Alberta and Saskatchewan have developed GHG emissions reduction programs of their own that have achieved equivalency with the federal regulations.
 Initial methane reduction standards came into effect January 1, 2020.
-These programs have increasing regulatory stringency in subsequent years and, if specified climate-related outcomes are not being meet, additional regulations may come into force.
+These programs have increasing regulatory stringency in subsequent years and, if specified climate-related outcomes are not met, additional regulations may come into force.
 We continue to monitor ongoing developments and proposed regulations to ensure regulatory compliance can be achieved.